 Felines are easily stimulated animals, so an agitated cat will have dilated pupils.
 If your cat is experiencing feelings of excitement, or fear and anxiety, they’ll have enlarged eyes.
-If your cat’s pupils are dilated all the time, it’s typically a sign of an underlying medical problem.
+But if your cat’s pupils are dilated all the time, it’s typically a sign of an underlying medical problem.

 A cat’s eyes tell us a great deal about how they’re feeling.
 They’re truly the windows to the soul.
 It’s pivotal that you understand what different feline pupil sizes represent, and how to respond.
 This guide discusses the explanations for dilated pupils in cats, and when you should be concerned.

 - 1 Why Do Cat’s Pupils Change in Size?

 - 3 Conditions That Cause a Cat’s Eyes to Be Dilated Constantly

 - 4 One of My Cat’s Pupils is Dilated All the Time